cunnie/writings/i_am_become_forever.md

 as modulating one's voice is impossible for Tiamat — Tiamat always speaks in a flat monotone.
 Also, Tiamat is incapable of framing its communication in a form that humans understand.
-Tiamat's communications tend to be declarations regarding its functions, e.g. «THREAT VARIABLE UNBOUND» or «MITIGATION SEQUENCE INITIATED».
+Tiamat's communications tend to be declarations regarding its functions, e.g. 'THREAT VARIABLE UNBOUND' or 'MITIGATION SEQUENCE INITIATED'.
 Tiamat doesn't understand humans _per se_; rather Tiamat sees humans merely as probabilistic threat variables."

 "Is that what I am?
 A probabilistic threat variable?
 How much of a threat."